Tim Kerr: Playing career

 However, Kerr's ascension into the ranks of NHL superstars was hindered by injuries and bad luck.
 In the 1985 playoffs, a knee injury hampered his ability to play in the final two rounds of the postseason.
 In 1987, a shoulder injury suffered in the second round cost him the entire final two series against the Montreal Canadiens and Edmonton Oilers.
 As a result of the setback, Kerr endured five shoulder operations in a 14-month period and missed all but a handful of the 1987-88 regular season, while being largely ineffective in Philly's seven-game loss to the Washington Capitals in the Patrick Division Semifinals.
 While Kerr would rebound and play 69 games and score 48 goals in 1988-89—a feat which earned him the Bill Masterton Trophy for perseverance and dedication to the sport—he never again played more than half the schedule the rest of his career.

 He was left exposed in the 1991 expansion draft, and after being claimed by the San Jose Sharks, was quickly dealt to the New York Rangers.
 One more season with the Hartford Whalers ensued, before his retirement at age 33.
-Additional personal tragedy struck and provided a somber end to his Flyers tenure.

 Kerr finished his playing career 10th all-time in goals per game (minimum 500 games played) with 370 goals in 655 NHL regular season games.